I struggled with acquiring my singing sunflower pet and I want to share with you how to make it easier!

 This is the first quest and tutorial to get your feet wet and get used to the feel of the mini-game.
 It's very easy, just follow the instructions as they are given to you and you should survive this first 'massive wave' of zombies-er `Undead`.
 They only come down the middle lane on this quest.

 The first thing is to focus on gathering resources or Solar Power.
 The bright orbs of light that can land at random at any location on the field and through planting Sunflowers.
 (Planting Sunflowers will increase the rate in which Sun Power can be harvested.
 That is, the amount of Solar Power orbs that fall and can be harvested, each ball equal to 5% of total Solar Power.
-Each Sunflower costs 10% of your Solar Power pool but are more than worth the initial investment as they pay huge dividends quickly in the form of more orb goodness.)
-To harvest an orb, right click it.
+Each Sunflower costs 10% of your Solar Power pool but is more than worth the initial investment as they pay huge dividends quickly in the form of more orb goodness.)
+To harvest an orb, right-click it.

 Focus on planting Sunflowers on the row closest to your house as they will be the farthest from possible harm.
-Plant at least 2-3, since the zombies in this quest are slow moving, then a Spitter Plant or two in the middle row which the Undead are approaching on (costs 15% Solar Power).
+Plant at least 2-3, since the zombies in this quest are slow-moving, then a Spitter Plant or two in the middle row which the Undead are approaching on (costs 15% Solar Power).
 You will only get Zombies (the least harmful enemy unit) on this quest, they are slow moving and are downed quickly, no need to panic :)

 If you do not get this the first time, do not panic, you can always try as many times as it takes until you are victorious!